telugudevopsguru/aws-zero-to-hero/AWS Real-Time Use Cases and Best Practices/Different Ways to Connect to Linux Servers: Using PEM File, SSM, and Username,Password.md

 ### Different Ways to Connect to Linux Servers: Using PEM File, SSM, and Username/Password

+We can connect to the Amazon Linux server in three different ways:
+1. Using a PEM file
+2. Using AWS SSM
+3. Using a username and password

 ### **1. Using a PEM File (Private Key Method)**
 #### Prerequisites:
 - A `.pem` file containing your private key.